deroneriksson/python-wsi-preprocessing/docs/index.md

 [https://en.wikipedia.org/wiki/Canny_edge_detector](https://en.wikipedia.org/wiki/Canny_edge_detector).

 The sci-kit image `canny()` function returns a binary edge map for the detected edges in an input image.
-In the example below, we'll call the canny edge filter on the grayscale image and display the resulting Canny edges.
+In the example below, we call `filter_canny()` on the grayscale image and display the resulting Canny edges.
-After this, we'll crop a 600x600 area of the original slide and display this.
-We'll then apply the inverse of the canny mask to the cropped original slide area and display this for comparison.
+After this, we crop a 600x600 area of the original slide and display it.
+We apply the inverse of the canny mask to the cropped original slide area and display it for comparison.

 ```
 img_path = slide.get_training_image_path(2)